Trump's army takes aim at 2022 touting his election lies - KRDO

 Trump is already inspiring like-minded challengers in House races.

-His camp has vowed to unseat the third-ranking Republican House leader, Liz Cheney of Wyoming, in a primary race after she clung to her leadership role after voting for Trump’s impeachment.
+His camp has vowed to unseat the third-ranking Republican House leader, Liz Cheney of Wyoming, in a primary race after she repelled a challenge to her leadership role by Trump supporters after voting for his impeachment.

 Rep. Adam Kinzinger of Illinois, unlike a majority of his House GOP colleagues, sharply criticized Trump’s assault on American democracy in January.
 He has already drawn a primary challenger for his pains.